THE COMPLETE MAGNAFICENT AMBERSONS

 EUGENE AND ISABEL BALL DANCE IN REHEARSAL AND FILMED RESULT

-CRANE WITH MICHELL CAMERA USED TO FILM BALL SEQUENCE
+MICHELL CAMERA WITH CRANE SIMILIAR TO ONE USED TO FILM BALL AND OTHER SEQUENCES

 STANLEY CORTEZ CREDIT CARD FOR AND ON THE SET (STANDING IN THE MIDDLE) OF SELZNICK’S “SINCE YOU WENT AWAY”